Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/05-page.md

 <div class="divider-heading"></div>

 The 'maxlength' attribute is used to limit the number of characters a user may enter into a text field.
-As an example, a text field that expects a year, may be limited to `maxlength="4"` characters.
+For example, a text field that expects a year, may be limited to `maxlength="4"` characters.

 <div class="code-heading">
   <span class="html">HTML</span>
 </div>

 ```html
 <p>
   Birth Year: